ericvicenti/navigation-rfc/ReadMe.md

+# Note: Use React Navigation now instead

+This project was developed in early 2016 and has since matured and combined with Expo's Ex-Navigation project to form a new effort: [React Navigation](https://reactnavigation.org).
+Please use that instead, and collaborate with the community to improve it!

-# NavigationExperimental
+## DEPRECATED NavigationExperimental

-A new Navigation system for react native.
-Focuses on the following improvements over `<Navigator />`:
+This was an 2016 RFC for a new Navigation system for react native, with focus on the following improvements over `<Navigator />`:

 - Single-directional data flow, using reducers to manipulate top-level state object
 - Navigation logic and routing must be independent from view logic to allow for a variety of native and js-based navigation views